RoloEdits/scrapetoon/README.md

 Doing a test shows that it passes.
 But we have a problem here, as we saw earlier, there is no `(S1)` for those chapters.
 If you copied an element that that was from Season 1, you may and tested, it will have failed.

 For those who didn't use a chapter from Season 1, go now and copy an element the same as before and in the test function, copy the `SEASON_NUMBER`, `html`, `season_number`, and `result`.
-It will be simple enough to just add a 2 at the end of the varable name.
+It will be simple enough to just add a 2 at the end of the variable name.

 ```rust
     #[test]